 “I develop smart engineered materials with properties that are not found in nature.
 This includes acoustic elements for noise controlled and sound-proof environments, cloaks that can render underwater vehicles undetectable by incident waves, as well as architectural materials with graded thermal expansion for small electronic modules and aircraft components.”

 “I am developing techniques and technologies to leverage large scale and high performance computing to model complex engineering systems and to make predictions about their behavior, allowing for more efficient and reliable design.
 Recently, my focus has been modeling manned reentry vehicles used by NASA.”

 Teaching STEM Communication

-“My research interests include technical and professional communication, international technical communication, localization, rhetorics of health and medicine, genre analysis, usability studies, information design, and social justice and human rights.”
+“My teaching focuses on helping students gain effective communication skills to take control of and become active participants in their own learning practices.
+My research interests include technical and professional communication, international technical communication, rhetorics of health and medicine, usability studies, and social justice.”

 Teaching STEM Communication

 “I work to help my students develop concrete skills in writing collaboratively and for a variety of audiences.
 My interests revolve around writing pedagogy and writing centers, as well as rhetoric, and I have a particular interest in the visual elements of technical writing.”